 Some multi-member LLCs will choose to file as a corporation.
 This usually means that the LLC will need to file Form 1120.
 No items would pass through to an individual’s 1040.

 If the LLC qualifies for and chooses to be an S corporation, it would file Form 1120-S and complete the Schedule K-1s as apart of this form.
 This means that each member would receive a Schedule K-1 reporting their share of the business earnings.

 How to file for a partnership LLC

 However, this means the LLC itself will not get taxed on total profits, which could be good for your client’s business.
-The partnership files Form 1065 U.S. Return of Partnership Income which includes Schedule K-1 which allows it to pass through its income, deductions, credits, and other relevant items for the member to prepare their return.
+The partnership files Form 1065 U.S. Return of Partnership Income (including Schedule K-1) which allows it to pass its income, deductions, credits, and other relevant items through to the member to report on their return.
 Form 1065 has no federal tax liability.